 The Cascadia Data Alliance will change that.

 The Hutch Data Commonwealth’s goal in spearheading the Cascadia Data Alliance is to establish a health research data sharing ecosystem with organizations across the Pacific Northwest region.
 The Alliance will facilitate creation of shared best practices in data governance and groundbreaking partnerships.
-Improved governance and collaboration will be used to drive towards a common data platform to accelerate research and innovation across the community.
+Improved governance and collaboration will be used to drive towards improvements in data sharing to accelerate research and innovation across the community.

 The Cascadia Data Discovery Initiative (CDDI) is a first step toward achieving a regional data sharing ecosystem.
 CDDI aims to accelerate data discovery and subsequent data sharing for biomedical research.

-To achieve the goals of driving data discovery and sharing, CDDI will establish a Cascadia data discovery platform that allows researchers to query metadata and find datasets and resources relevant to their research.
-When a researcher finds a dataset or resource they would like to learn more about, they can connect to the researcher who uploaded the associated metadata to learn more.
-The researchers could then use Cascadia governance support tools (e.g. harmonized agreements) to facilitate data sharing and collaboration.
+To achieve the goals of driving data discovery and sharing, CDDI will establish tools that allow researchers to query metadata and find datasets and resources relevant to their research.
+When a researcher finds a dataset or resource they would like to learn more about, they will be able to connect to the researcher who uploaded the associated metadata to learn more.
+The researchers could then use Cascadia data use documentation (e.g. data use agreement templates) to facilitate data sharing and collaboration.

-Cascadia is also working to enhance sharing of data that contains oftentimes sensitive information in a way that provides strong privacy preservation.
-Cascadia partners are working together to develop and demonstrate technology solutions that both preserve privacy and facilitate meaningful analysis of health research data.
-We are collaborating with Microsoft to investigate the potential for an open-source differential privacy platform to allow for improving health research data access to investigators while enhancing privacy protections.
+Cascadia is also working to test methods that enhance sharing of data that contains oftentimes sensitive information in a way that provides strong privacy preservation.
+Cascadia partners including UBC, BC Cancer, and Microsoft are working together to develop and demonstrate technology solutions that both preserve privacy and facilitate meaningful analysis of health research data.